RK Nagar (film)

 RK Nagar is a 2019 Indian Tamil-language political satire film written and directed by Saravana Rajan.
-The film stars Vaibhav, Sana Althaf, and Anjena Kirti, while Sampath Raj and Inigo Prabhakaran and Uriyadi Chandra Kumar play supporting roles.
-Featuring music composed by Premgi Amaren, the film released on 17 December 2019 on Netflix even though it aimed to have a theatrical release.
+The film stars Vaibhav, Sana Althaf, and Anjena Kirti, while Sampath Raj and Inigo Prabhakaran play supporting roles.
+The film's music is composed by Premgi Amaren with cinematography by S. Venkatesh and editing by Praveen K. L.. the film released on 17 December 2019 on Netflix even though it aimed to have a theatrical release.

-Director Saravana Rajan has clarified that the film is not political, but according to the recent release of teaser, it shows multitudes of political scenarios which took place in Tamil Nadu during the period of 2015–2017.
+Director Saravana Rajan has clarified that the film is not political, but according to the release of the film's teaser, it shows multitudes of political scenarios which took place in Tamil Nadu during the period of 2015–2017.

 Plot

-Shankar (Vaibhav), is introduced in a dream song sequence, he dreams of living a luxurious life with two wives at his service.
-When he wakes up, his ambition is entirely different, Shankar claims that he has no interest in making wealth and has no respect for people of fortune.
-Ranjini (Sana Althaf) comes from a rich background and despises rowdy men, but when she sees Shankar chasing two goons with a machete in his hand, she falls for him.
-Meanwhile, there a conflict between two rivals, Vishwanathan aka Lottai (Sampath Raj) and Manoj aka Mannu (Inigo Prabhakaran).
-Mannu is the nephew of the chairman.
-However, Lottai is killed by Mannu, and the chairman's son is too killed in Shankar's new tailor shop, causing him to get framed for murder.
+Shankar (Vaibhav) is introduced in a dream song sequence, where he dreams of living a luxurious life with two wives at his service.
+When he wakes up, however, his ambition is entirely different: he claims that he has no interest in making wealth and no respect for people of fortune.
+Ranjini (Sana Althaf) comes from a rich background and is the daughter of Chairman Sundaramoorthy (Santhana Bharathi).
+She despises rowdy men, but when she sees Shankar chasing two goons with a machete in his hand, she falls for him.
+Meanwhile, there is a conflict between two rivals, Vishwanathan aka Lottai (Sampath Raj) and Manoj aka Mannu (Inigo Prabhakaran), Sundaramoorthy's nephew.
+However, Lottai is killed by Mannu, and Sundaramoorthy's son too is killed in Shankar's new tailor shop, causing him to get framed for murder.
 How Shankar use his ways to prove himself that he is not involved in the murder forms the rest of the story.
+It is revealed the schoolboys are the main culprits of sexual assaults on women, which caused them to committed suicide, including their teacher.
+They abducted Sundaramoorthy's son, but during the altercation between them, they killed him.